+Did you know that drinking tea can help with intermittent fasting?
+For many, coffee is their beverage of choice (aside from water) during a fast.
 Our staff gets pretty excited about tea.
-We’ve also seen experienced the health benefits of intermittent fasting.
 So, when we heard about the launch of Pique Herbal Cinnamon Fasting Tea and the many health benefits of it, we couldn’t wait to try it.

 And we have good news – this tea is amazing at reducing cravings during intermittent fasting.
 And if you’re not on board with fasting, you’ll still enjoy its rich, spicy flavor.